-I. Analysis of outstanding futures position:
+I. Analysis of outstanding futures position :

-Settlement dates of the Underlying interest Number of Contracts Open Interest Futures Contract rate exposure of the outstanding in the position of the outstanding in the futures contract books futures contract books
+Settlement dates of Underlying interest Number of Open Interest the Futures Contract rate exposure of Contracts position of the outstanding in the the futures contract outstanding in the futures contract books books

 II.
 Activity during the month: